-If you like using cast iron teapots or kettles, then you might have heard of special ironware from Japan called Nanbu Tekki.
-Nanbu Tekki not as well-known outside of Japan.
-But in Japan, this type of cast-iron is considered the best ironware for teapots and kettles.
+If you like using cast iron teapots or kettles, you might have heard of special ironware from Japan called Nanbu Tekki.
+Nanbu Tekki is not as well-known outside of Japan.
+But in Japan, this type of cast iron is considered the best ironware for teapots and kettles.
 And the ironware often sells at a premium.
 But what is Nanbu Tekki, and why does it cost more?

 If you visit Japan, you will find Nanbu Tekki used in tea ceremonies, on display in museums, and for sale in tourist shops.
 Let’s find out what separates Japanese cast iron from cheaper mass-produced ironware.

 Here’s what you can learn from this article

 - Learn the history of Iwate cast iron

 - How Nanbu Tekki almost disappeared and how it has survived